 The connection shall allow the parking lamp(s) on the same side of the vehicle to be switched ON independently of any other lamps.

-The parking lamp(s) and, if applicable, the front and rear position lamps according to paragraph 6.12.9. below, shall be able to operate even if the device which starts the propulsion system is in a position which makes it impossible for the engine to operate.
+The parking lamp(s) and, if applicable, the front and rear position lamps according to paragraph 6.12.9., shall be able to operate even if the device which starts the propulsion system is in a position which makes it impossible for the engine to operate.
 A device which automatically switches OFF these lamps as a function of time is prohibited.

 6.12.8.
 Tell-tale